Virgin Media O2 Logo in white

 If your day-to-day includes uploading large files, video conferencing for work, or live streaming, you might benefit from the extra upload capacity of a symmetrical connection, though for most users, this level of performance isn’t essential.

-Ready to Switch to Virgin Media broadband?
+Need a speed boost?
+Switch to Virgin Media broadband

 Symmetrical broadband is becoming more widely available, but it's still mostly limited to areas with full fibre (FTTP) infrastructure.